Mission

 Culinary & Pastry Arts Scholarship

-Dipping Spoon’s Culinary & Pastry Arts Scholarship provides aspiring Alaska Native and American Indian Young Adults with a fully paid Culinary Arts Scholarship to attend the New Orleans Culinary & Hospitality Institute in New Orleans, Louisiana.
+Dipping Spoon’s Culinary & Pastry Arts Scholarship aims to provde aspiring Alaska Native and American Indian Young Adults with a fully paid Culinary Arts Scholarship to attend the New Orleans Culinary & Hospitality Institute in New Orleans, Louisiana.

 The scholarship will provide supplies, travel, living expenses, wellness & self care package, paid externship w/partnering restaurants and mentorship from Industry Experts.